EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

 To perform the `more-info` Action when a cell in a configured column in `flex-table-card` is tapped, you can use a card definition such as the one below.
-Here, when a row in the Temperature column is tapped, a More Info popup will be displayed.
+Here, when a row in the Temperature column is tapped, a More Info popup will be displayed for the entity.

-(Alternatively, you can set `clickable=true` on the entire card to perform the `more-info` Action on all columns of the card.)
+(Alternatively, you can set `clickable=true` on the entire card to perform the `more-info` Action on all columns of the card if you don't plan to use any other actions.)

 ``` yaml
 type: custom:flex-table-card